andrewdmcleod/layer-hadoop-base/UPGRADING-HADOOP.md

 upgrade are provided in the action definitions in: the datanode layer (for journalnode) and the namenode layer for zkfc.

+You can run the 'list-versions' action to see which versions are available to upgrade to.

 ### Upgrade (HA)